 - However, nowadays its not advised to add a coin straight into the pudding mix due to hygiene concerns and potentially choking or chipping a tooth!
 However, many still do but instead of just putting the coin into the pudding, they wrap the coin in a piece of parchment or baking paper so that it is more obvious that the coin is there!
 Also sterilizing the coin is a good idea!

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***

 - 3.5 litre [or larger] slow cooker [3.6 quarts or larger] [or larger]

-- 2 pint pudding basin/bowl [such as a Pyrex bowl, plastic pudding basin with lid, ceramic pudding basin]
+- 2 pint pudding bowl [such as a heat-proof Pyrex bowl, plastic pudding bowl with lid, ceramic pudding bowl]

-- parchment paper [if your pudding basin comes with a heatproof lid then use that instead of a paper and foil lid]
+- parchment or baking paper [if your pudding bowl comes with a heatproof lid then use that instead of a paper and foil lid]

 - kitchen foil